KCErb/symm32/README.md

 # Symm32

-Symm32 is a [Crystal](https://crystal-lang.org/) library for working with the 32 crystallographic point groups.
+Symm32 is a [Crystal (programming language)](https://crystal-lang.org/) library for working with the 32 crystallographic point groups.
 It provides classes, isometries, and other logic related to exploring their symmetries.

 ## Installation